Sports Coach Logo Sports Coach Training Principles Fitness Components

 1. Only doing alternate (or bi-lateral) breathing would go a long way towards making you swim in a straight.
 If you are comfortable with this, breathe every three strokes, and you will be much more in line with where you want to go.

-2. If you cannot get enough oxygen while breathing bilaterally, this can be a big problem on a distance swim.
-Practice swimming and breathing two strokes on the left, two on the right, then go to three breaths left, three right.
-Then try two on the left, one on the right, 3-1, etc. Find what works for in keeping you in line and stick with that plan in your race
+2. If you cannot get enough oxygen while breathing bilaterally, this can be a big problem during a distance swim.
+Practice swimming and breathing two strokes on the left and two on the right, then go to three breaths left and right.
+Then try two on the left and one on the right, 3-1, etc. Find what keeps you in line, and stick with that plan in your race.

 Should I wear a wetsuit?

-It depends on if wetsuits are allowed in the race.
-Most of the age group races allow wetsuits.
+It depends on whether wetsuits are allowed in the race.
+Most age group races allow wetsuits.
 In this case, by all means, use a wetsuit!
-You will be able to withstand cold water and be given the gift of buoyancy by your apparel, which will make it a lot easier to get through the swim.
+Your apparel will help you withstand cold water and give you buoyancy, making it a lot easier to get through the swim.

 Can I swim another stroke besides freestyle?

 Yes.
-Although freestyle is the fastest and most common stroke in triathlon, beginners may benefit from an occasionally few strokes of backstroke or breaststroke to regain their breath.
+Although freestyle is the fastest and most common stroke in triathlon, beginners may benefit from occasionally using a few strokes of backstroke or breaststroke to regain their breath.

 It's my first race.
 Where should I line up at the beginning of the race?